 Thinking Differently About the Lunch Box

-This past couple of weeks, I’ve been chatting to mum of two and dietitian Kate Di Prima about lunch box food.
+I chatted to mum of two and dietitian Kate Di Prima about lunch box food.
 There are two main things I’ve trialed:

 1. Including More Protein: Protein provides long lasting energy for kids.
 I now look for ways to include some form of protein like lean red meat (beef and lamb), fish, egg or legumes (like baked beans).
 Kate tells me these deliver a boost of essential nutrients – particularly iron – needed for concentration and being active.